 If the pitch of the plucked string is lower than the pitch of the sound playing on the tuner, that means the strings on your ukulele is flat.

-As both sounds are ringing, you want to turn your tuning pegs on your ukulele to match the two pitches.
-When the pitches aren't matching, at the initial attack of the two sounds, you'll hear almost a warbly sound between the two like this:
+As the pitch of the reference note and the pitch of the string are ringing, turn your tuning peg on the ukulele to match the reference pitch.
+When the pitches aren't matching, at the initial attack of the two sounds, you'll hear "warbly" or "wobbly" sound between the two pitches like this:

-When the pitches are matching, the warbly sound will be gone and the two sounds will ring smoother against each other like this:
+When the pitches match, the warbly sound will be gone and the two sounds will ring out "smoother" against each other like this:

-Be sure to check out our more in-depth article on ukulele tuning to explore how a ukulele is tuned and the different types of tunings.
+For more help with tuning, check out our in-depth ukulele tuning guide to explore how a ukulele is tuned and the different types of tunings.

 Sorry—Safari and iOS devices are not supported for this feature.
 We noticed you're using an unsupported browser or device that's not able to take advantage of our visual tuner feature that detects the pitch of your ukulele using your built-in microphone.
 To access our visual tuner feature, please visit this page from Chrome, Firefox, or another modern browser on desktop.